faradayio/earth/README.markdown

 Earth is a collection of data models that represent various things found here on Earth, such as pet breeds, kinds of rail travel, zip codes, and Petroleum Administration for Defense Districts.

 The data that these models represent can be pulled from preconfigured authoritative sources.
+By default, data is pulled from [Brighter Planet's open reference data site](http://data.brighterplanet.com) using the [taps gem](http://rubygems.org/gems/taps).

 ## Usage